borntofrappe/learning-d3/Lap Chart/README.md

 ## Notes

-The goal of this project is to recreate one of the visualizations proposed on the F1 website, and specifically the one highlighting the progression of drivers lap by lap.
-You can find an example in the _lap chart_ tab on the page devoted to [live timing](https://www.formula1.com/en/f1-live.html).
+The section of the F1 website devoted to [live timing](https://www.formula1.com/en/f1-live.html) shows a rather intriguing visualization in the tab labeled lap chart.
+The goal of this project is to recreate the chart for the italian grand prix run in 2020.
+I chose the specific circuit due to the considerable shuffle in positions, not to mention the surprising victory of Pierre Gasly.

-Data is collected for the italian grand prix in 2020, for the tumultuous nature of the race.
+At first I created a single lap chart, but plotting 20 drivers and 53 laps creates a rather noisy visual.
+To this end I decided to include multiple visualizations, focused on specific intervals.

 ```js
 drivers: data.drivers.filter(({position}) => position[firstLap])